 A night at the inn rejuvenated Jay.
 He ate a continental breakfast of coconut meat and legumes while waiting for the others to wake.
 He thanked the innkeepers for loaning him the lantern, and showed them photos of the monastery.

 Eva sat beside Jay.
 “Jadie, did you see my husband last night?
 Henry didn’t come back to our room.”

 “Oh gosh.
 He hiked up with me.
 I told him I’d lead him back with my lantern, but he didn’t want the help.”

 “I assumed he left without me.
 I’m really sorry.
 I hope he’s okay.”

 “This is so typical,” said Eva.
 Her daughter Lilly ate scrambled eggs without comment.
 “I’m sorry if he bothered you at all.”

 “He seemed to want centipedes,” said Jay.
 “Maybe he’s still up there harvesting.”

 “I hope so.”

-After breakfast Michael led the group to the river.
-He’d inflated some floating rubber inner-tubes and tied them to the bridge so they bobbed in the gentle rapids.
-“The river will carry us to the shore within the hour.
-Kids, ride with a parent.
+After breakfast Michael led the tour to the river.
+He’d inflated inner-tubes and tied them to the bridge so they bobbed in the stream.
+“The river will carry us to shore.
+Kids ride with a parent.
 Then we ferry to the airport.
 Hey, hey—we have an extra inner-tube.”
 Michael counted heads.
 “Where’s Henry?”